Skip to content

 bash

-# Development with debug logging and file watching
+# Development with debug logging and full health info

 npx -y @1mcp/agent serve \